StephenLegacy/PC-Charging-Management/README.md

 **Created By StephenLegacy**

-This Python script monitors your computer's battery status and automatically stops charging once the battery reaches 100%.
+This Python script monitors a computer's battery status and automatically stops charging once the battery reaches 100%.
 The script works on **Windows** and **Linux**, but note that stopping charging programmatically in Linux may not be straightforward.

 ### Prerequisites